About vehicle registration duty

 Vehicles as part of business or land contracts

 You pay transfer duty on the transfer, or agreement to transfer, land or business assets.
-If you buy a business or land that includes a vehicle, you must provide the Office of State Revenue the:
+If you buy a business or land that includes a vehicle, you must provide Queensland Revenue Office the: